Dargazin, Hamadan

-Dargazin (درگزین) (Note: Formerly Darjazin (درجزين), also romanized as Darjazīn; also known as Darvazīn and Daryazīn) is a village in, and the capital of, Dargazin-e Sofla Rural District (Note: Formerly Darjazin-e Sofla Rural District) of the Central District of Dargazin County, Hamadan province, Iran.
+Dargazin (درگزین) (Note: Formerly known as Darjazin (درجزين), also romanized as Darjazīn; also known as Darvazīn and Daryazīn) is a village in, and the capital of, Dargazin-e Sofla Rural District (Note: Formerly Darjazin-e Sofla Rural District) in the Central District of Dargazin County, Hamadan province, Iran.

 History

 In the 11th century, the Darjazin area had a significant population of Mazdakis and the related Khorramites.
 The Dargazini family of viziers was also from the area.

 The 14th-century author Hamdallah Mustawfi described Darjazin (as Darguzīn) as previously "merely a village of the A‘lam district" that had become "a provincial capital" by his lifetime.
 He wrote that it had good agricultural lands that produced grain, cotton, grapes, and other fruits.
 Its population, he said, were devout Sunnis of the Shafi'i madhhab (i.e. the Shafi'i sub-school of Islam) who followed the Shaykh al-Islam Sharaf ad-Din Darguzini.
 The revenue of Darguzin, he wrote, was 12,000 dinars.

 The Ottoman traveller Evliya Çelebi passed through Darjazin in 1654 and left a description of the town's layout, as well as its garrison and fort.
 Evliya associated the fort with an unspecified Sasanian king named Yazdegerd, which possibly refers to Yazdegerd I. No traces of the fort survive today.
 By the time of Evliya's visit, Darjazin's population had become Shi'i; he described the Moharram mourning rites observed here.
 In the 1700s, Darjazin became contested between Iran and the Ottoman Empire.